 Yes, nowadays fresh cranberries will also be found in Germany, yay.
 Just buy some and brush them with egg whites and roll them in regular sugar afterwards.
 You can also do the same with rosemary.
 Rosemary can also be used to imitate trees (see also feature picture).
 Same procedure: brush with egg whites and the roll in sugar, they will look like fresh snow fell on them.
 Be sure to turn them upside down when using them as trees.
 You can also use melted white chocolate for the trees to look like snowed under.
 By the way, when I made below pictured tree trunk cake, I didn’t find any fresh cranberries and simply rolled some red marzipan into balls and then put them in egg whites and sugar.
 You just need to know how to help youself… 😉

 If you are going for a dark frosting, white mushrooms made from meringue are perfect to create a winter atmosphere.
 And of course I have a recipe on the blog as well.
+The recipe for the yule log can be found here.

 #9 Sprinkle with icing sugar shortly before serving